YingCGooi/coin_exchange/README.md

 bundle exec ruby cx.rb
 ```

-Once Sinatra is running in the background, open up a web browser and request `localhost:4567` in the URL address bar in order to begin.
+Once Sinatra is running in the background, open up a web browser and enter `localhost:4567` in the URL address bar in order to begin.

 ### API Utilization
 Third-party APIs are used to include real-time BTC and ETH prices into the application and to display a 30-day BTC chart.